kevincornish/HeckGuide/README.md

 https://dev.heckguide.com/
 ```
 ## Commands
-Scrapes a set number of allies '5000' already in the database without fully populated info and fills them, then scrapes the owner and that owner etc. Depth set to '3'
+Scrapes a set number of allies '5000' already in the database without fully populated info and fills them, then scrapes the owner and that owner etc. Depth set to '3', option to pick a token
 ```
-python manage.py crawl_allies_by_name 5000 3
+python manage.py crawl_allies_by_name 5000 3 1
 ```
-scrapes allys by initial price '500000' and set number of pages '1' then increments price
+scrapes allys by initial price '500000' and set number of pages '1' then increments price, option to pick a token
 ```
-python manage.py find_allies_by_price 500000 1
+python manage.py find_allies_by_price 500000 1 1
 ```
 Scrape the realm starting at the lower boundry of the map, loading 20 chunks and stepping through to the upper end, pick which realm to crawl passing the token argument
 ```